Pazardzhik: Stanislav Dospevski Art Gallery

 The gallery was established in 1963 as a department of the General People's Museum in the city.
 In 1966 it united with the Stanislav Dospevski House Museum with decision No 50 / 02.08.1966 of PNA in the gallery.
 The founder and first director of the gallery is the artist Tsvetan Radulov.
 It is named after the Samokov school artist and public figure Stanislav Dospevski (1823-1878), who worked in the field of the portrait genre.
 The current gallery building was opened in 1980.
 Later in 1911 it housed the Regional History Museum.
 The total exhibition area is 800 m2.
 The art fund of the gallery exceeds 10,000 works.

 The building was constructed by builders from Bratsigovo in 1864.
 Its a two-storey high, made of sun-dried bricks, with six rooms and a parlor, typical for the period of Revival.
 The exposition presents the Bulgarian fine arts from the end of the last century to the present day.
 It consists of 731 works by 204 authors and is located in 5 exhibition halls.
 All genres (portrait, landscape and still life) are presented, as well as the different currents in the Bulgarian fine arts: Revival realism, romanticism, academism, realism, symbolism, impressionism, expressionism, socialist realism, abstractionism and others.

-Stanislav Dospevski Art Gallery has two branches: Stanislav Dospevski House Museum and Georgi Gerasimov House Museum, as well as the open-air exhibition of Velichko Minekov.

 Konstantin Velichkov House Museum

 The museum is the birth house of Konstantin Velichkov, who was a prominent activist during the late Bulgarian National Revival and writer.

 The house is located on Vl.
 Gyoshev ”4.
 One-storey and with a veranda, it was built around 1850 and is now declared architectural, artistic and historical monument of culture of national importance.
-In 1964-1965 the house was completely repaired and restored.
+In 1964–1965 the house was completely repaired and restored.
 Since 1967, the urban living conditions from the end of the 19th century and the beginning of the 20th century have been arranged in it.
 In the native house of Konstantin Velichkov in 1876 his sister Teofana sewed the flag of the Pazardzhik Revolutionary Committee.
 There is also kept an icon depicting the town of Jerusalem from 1856 that has been family heritage.